- Libraries Home

 KIC™ scanners make copying pages a breeze, with no logins or cost.
 You can save your scans to a USB drive or send as an email attachment.

-There are two KIC™ scanners in the library: one near the Mullins Help Desk and one in Multimedia Services on Level 2 of Mullins Library.
-There are additional KIC™ scanners in the branch libraries: Physics Library, Fine Arts Library, and the Chemistry & Biochemistry Library.
+There are two KIC™ scanners in the library on Level 4 of Mullins Library.
+There are additional KIC™ scanners in the Physics Library and the Chemistry & Biochemistry Library.

-There are no photocopiers available in Mullins Library, the Fine Arts Library, or the Chemistry & Biochemistry Library.
+There are no photocopiers available in Mullins Library or the Chemistry & Biochemistry Library.
 The Physics Library has a photocopier available for those with Razorbuck$.
 More info on that copier can be found at the link below.

 How do I request that books be pulled and held for me?